Immigration Advice Service

 Can I file I-751 (Petition to Remove the Conditions on Residence) Independently?

-Furthermore, these guidelines also apply to children residing in the U.S. under a K-2 visa.
+These guidelines also apply to children residing in the U.S. under a K-2 visa.

 Do you need help applying for a Visa?
 Our lawyers can assist you.
 Get in touch